phetsims/phet-info/github-labels/README.md

 - The node scripts in this repo require running `npm install` in the phet-info/github-labels directory.

+3. Github label code requires a checkout of `perennial/`.

 ## PhET Github Label operations

 ### To standardize the labels on a new repo